OpenEvalProject/evals/manuscripts/elife-76014/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/76014/elife-76014-fig3-v2.jpg)

-**Figure 3.:** foxl2l.(A) Schematic diagram of the Foxl2l protein showing the DNA-binding forkhead homology domain (blue), the location of the nuclear localization signal (NLS), and the viral-2A-egfp insertion site in the foxl2l(uc91) allele.
+**Figure 3.:** (A) Schematic diagram of the Foxl2l protein showing the DNA-binding forkhead homology domain (blue), the location of the nuclear localization signal (NLS), and the viral-2A-egfp insertion site in the foxl2l(uc91) allele.
 (B) GFP expression in germ cells from a foxl2l(uc91) knock-in allele heterozygote recapitulates endogenous foxl2l expression (compare to Figure 2E and F).
 (C) Sex ratios of foxl2l(uc91) heterozygotes and homozygotes.
 (D–F) Representative light micrographs of fish examined in (C) (n = 274, N = 4, *p=1 × 10–7, **p=2 × 10–7).
 Wild-type adult female zebrafish (D) has characteristic light-yellow pigmentation on ventral belly and a prominent anal papilla (highlighted with red dashed lines) (D’).
 (E) Wild-type adult male zebrafish (E) has dark yellow pigmentation on ventral belly and lacks an anal papilla (highlighted with red dashed lines) (E’). foxl2l(uc91) homozygous mutant (F) is phenotypically male.
 IB, stage IB oocyte.

 Female GSCs have not been well characterized in any vertebrate.
 To date, only two genes have been shown to play a cell-autonomous role in female GSC development in zebrafish: nanos2 and nanos3 (Beer and Draper, 2013; Cao et al., 2019b; Draper et al., 2007). nanos2 and nanos3 encode conserved RNA-binding proteins.
 In zebrafish, nanos2 is expressed specifically in GSC in both male and females and loss of nanos2 leads to sterile males (Beer and Draper, 2013; Cao et al., 2019b).
 By contrast, nanos3 is only expressed in females where it plays two separate roles.
 First, nanos3 (formerly called nanos1) is a maternally expressed gene whose mRNA localizes to primordial germ cells (PGCs) and loss of maternal function leads to loss of PGCs during early development (Draper et al., 2007; Köprunner et al., 2001).
 Second, nanos3 mutant females fail to maintain oocyte production as adults due to loss of nanos2-expressing GSCs (Beer and Draper, 2013; Draper et al., 2007).
 While genetic mosaic analysis established that nanos3 was required cell-autonomously for GSC maintenance (Beer and Draper, 2013), to date nanos3 expression in premeiotic germ cells in the ovary has not been demonstrated.
 To address this, we identified the nanos3-expressing cells in our dataset.
 As previously reported, nanos3 is expressed at high levels in early oocytes, but we also detected expression in the apparent GSC subpopulation, confirming that nanos3 is expressed in GSCs as suggested by the nanos3 mutant phenotype (Figure 2B and C).